 ‘And if the machine doesn’t work?’ asks Deckard, knowing Bryant has no answer.
 Rachael questions Deckard’s ethics, asking if he has ever retired a human by mistake.
 He says no.

-‘But in your position that is a risk?’ she asks.
+‘But in your position that is a risk?’ she asks him.
 It is not his righteousness, but his rightness that is in question.
 How can he know he has never retired a human?

-The question of doubt Rachael raised on the micro scale is soon raised on the macro scale.
+The question of doubt is soon raised on the macro scale.
 Tyrell explains why Rachael is so difficult to detect and the implications of her implanted memories are obvious to Deckard.

 ‘How can it not know what it is?’ he asks incredulously.
 ‘How can I know what I am?’ is the question he means to ask.
 The ability to fabricate memories and construct identities has made all knowledge a source of doubt and it forces Deckard to question the authenticity of his own reality.
 Just as Deckard has the Voight-Kampf test to assure him that he is retiring Replicants and not humans, Rachael has a photograph to provide the physical evidence of her fabricated childhood.